-Project Number: 2020-P9 Signage Plan: DDA/Historic Districts (Moved from 21-22)
+Project Number: 2020-P9 Signage Plan: DDA/Historic Districts

 Description: Install wayfinding signage per the City-wide Signage Plan in the Downtown Development District/Historic District.

 Justification: Wayfinding signage improves safety, navigability, and economic growth.
 The signage design plan reinforces the brand and community vision.
 Signage will be installed in the DDA/Historic District as part of this phase.
 The project was moved to even out capital costs in this fund.